chauff/cse1500-web-transcripts/Lecture-6.md

 :point_up: This code snippet contains three handlers - and each handler will be used for about one third of all clients requesting `/todos`.
 While this may not seem particularly useful at first, it allows you to create generic functions that can be used in any of your routes, by dropping them into the list of functions passed into `app.get()`.
 What is important to understand *when* to call `next` and *why* in this setting we have to use a `return` statement - without it, the function's code would be continued to be executed.

-### Routing paths and regular expressions
+### Routing paths and string patterns

-When we specify a path (like `/todos`) in a route, the path is eventually converted into a **regular expression** by Express.
-A regular expression is a sequence of characters.
+When we specify a path (like `/todos`) in a route, the path is eventually converted into a **regular expression** (short: regex) by Express.
+Regular expressions are patterns to match character combinations in strings.
 They are very powerful and allow us to specify **matching patterns** instead of hard-coding all potential routes.
 For example, we may want to allow users to access todos via a number of similar looking routes (such as `/todos`, `/toodos`, `/todo`).
 Instead of duplicating code three times for three routes, we can employ a regular expression to capture all of those similarly looking routes in one expression.

-Express supports a **subset** of the standard regex meta-characters, namely: `+ ? * ( ) []`.
+Express distinguishes three different types of route paths: strings, string patterns and regular expressions.
+So far, we have employed just strings to set route paths.
+String patterns are routes defined with strings and a subset of the standard regex meta-characters, namely: `+ ? * ( ) []`.
 They are used in the following manner:

 | Character | Description                                      | Regex    | Matched expressions |
 |-----------|--------------------------------------------------|----------|---------------------|